-Identifying things in the classroom a / an This is Short answers: What is this?
-It is a pen, book, ruler, etc. Is it a?
-Yes, it is. / No, it is not (isn't).
-Identifying colours.
-Adjectives: colours What colour is this?
-It is (It's) Specifying number How many + plural nouns Numbers How many books ?
-Two books. talking about ages.
-Questions and short answers: Yes, I am.
+Identifying things a / an What is this?
+It is a pen, book, in the classroom This is ruler, etc. This is Is it a?
+Yes, it is. / No, it is Short answers: not (isn't).
+Yes, it is. / No, it isn't.
+Identifying Adjectives: colours What colour is this? colours.
+It is (It's) Specifying number How many + plural nouns How many books?
+Two books.
+Numbers Asking and Questions and short Are you five years old?
+J answers: Yes, I am.
+Yes, I am./ No, I am not.
+(I'm not) ages.
 No, I'm not.
-Are you five years old ?
-Yes, I am./ No, I am not.
-(I'm not) Identifying friends and members of the family.
-Verb: to be S/he + contractions This is Ben.
-He is (He's) five years old.
-He is (He's) my friend.
-This is Mira.
-She is (She's) six years old.
+200, 2 1111, 1 1111 (2 111 110 ) Identifying Verb: to be This is Ben.
+He is (He's) five years friends and S/he + contractions old.
+He is (He's) my friend. members of the 3/ He + contractions This is Mira.
+She is (She's) six years family. old.
 She is (She's)my sister.
 Describing people.
-Adjectives / nouns Short answers: Yes/ he is.
+Adjectives / nouns Is Ben tall / a doctor/ three Short answers: Yes/ years old? he is.
 No, s/he isn't.
-Is Ben tall / a doctor/ three years old?
 Is Mira happy / a teacher?
-Expressing possession.
-Possessive adjectives: my, your, his, her This is my book.
-This is her pen.
-Talking about location.
-Where?
-Prepositions of place in, on, under Where is (Where's) the book?
-On the table.
+Expressing Possessive adjectives: This is my book. possession. my, your, his, her This is her pen.
+Talking about Where?
+Where is (Where's) the book?
+On the location.
+Prepositions of place table. in, on, under

 Activities and Games

 Songs, rhymes, chants

 Simon Says

 Miming

 Guessing game; what's missing memory game; guess the flashcard

 Matching (pictures with words or numbers; colours with fruits etc.)

 Colouring

 Tracing; Drawing

 Puzzles

 Cutting and pasting

 Anagrams (finding the words)

 Responding to commands and instructions (TPR)

 Labelling

 True and False

 Bingo

 Pictionary

 Art projects

 I spy with my little eye something that

-Tic-tac-toe

-The young learners are introduced not only to English language, vocabulary, functions and structures but they are also introduced to attitudes and values7 which will be further consolidated.
+The young learners are introduced not only to English language, vocabulary, functions and structures but they are also introduced to attitudes and values which will be further consolidated.
 English language as part of Albanian national competence-based curriculum teaches young learners how to: